CumulusNetworks/config-backup-upgrade-helper/README.md

 to create a backup archive, then retrieves that archive back to the ansible host as a starting place to plan a migration of config files to 3.0.

+Be aware that 2.5 configs are not guaranteed to work in 3.0.
+Testing of the restore operation and proper operation of the Cumulus Linux 2.5 config in Cumulus Linux 3.0 should be done on a non-production router or a Cumulus VX image, since every deployment is unique.
+The Caveats section below will be updated with known compatibility issues as they are discovered.

 # Usage: Ansible Playbook CL_2.x_backup_archive.yml

 - Install ansible on a host.
 This script was tested with ansible version 1.9.3